Edinburgh with Kids: Castles, Harry Potter, and the Wildest City in Scotland

 Practical Tips and Getting Around

 Edinburgh is a compact city and very walkable, though the hills and cobblestones can be tiring for little legs.
-The Lothian Buses system is excellent and covers the entire city - buy a family day ticket for unlimited rides.
+The Lothian Buses system is excellent and covers the entire city.
+Buy a family day ticket for unlimited rides.
 The tram runs from the airport through the city center to Leith and is useful if you're staying along that corridor.
 Walking is the best way to experience the Royal Mile and the Old Town, where cars can't go in many areas anyway.

 Stay in the Old Town for atmosphere and walkability, or in the New Town (actually Georgian-era, so still very beautiful) for wider streets and more affordable accommodation.
 Stockbridge is a lovely residential neighborhood north of the center with a village feel, great restaurants, and a Sunday market.
 Whatever neighborhood you choose, Edinburgh is small enough that you're never more than 20 minutes from the action.